StillNotWorking/LMS-helper-script/camilladsp/README.md

 You need a ready running RPi with latest **RPi-OS Lite 64 bit** on your network.
 Follow instruction here: https://www.raspberrypi.com/software/

 Log on to your RPi with a SSH terminal of chose.
 Recommended user is `pi` (*se bottom of page*).
-Then simply copy & paste all lines below and press `Enter` on your RPi terminal.
+Then simply copy & paste all lines below into your terminal window and press `Enter` on your RPi terminal.
 ```bash
 cd ~/
 wget https://raw.githubusercontent.com/StillNotWorking/LMS-helper-script/main/camilladsp/installcamilladsp.sh